 A Nationally Accredited Health Department Since 2017

-The Smoke-free Illinois Act (SFIA), is an Illinois law that protects the public from the harmful effects of exposure to tobacco smoke.
-SFIA prohibits smoking in public places, places of employment, and within 15 feet of any entrance, exit, windows that open, or ventilation intake of a public place or place of employment.
+The Smoke-free Illinois Act (SFIA), is an Illinois law that protects the public from the harmful effects of exposure to tobacco smoke and e-cigarette vapor.
+SFIA prohibits smoking of all forms of combustible tobacco, including cigarettes, cigars, hookah, and e-cigarettes, vapes, and any other electronic smoking device in public places, places of employment, and within 15 feet of any entrance, exit, windows that open, or ventilation intake of a public place or place of employment.

 The act also includes requirements for signage and describes how to file a complaint, the enforcement process, and how fines will be determined for violations.
 Local ordinances may have additional regulations on where smoking is prohibited.